aspose-omr/Aspose.OMR-Documentation/net/developer-reference/design-form/json-markup/elements-layout/image/_index.md

 }
 ```

-Full paths to all images used in the form are passed to the [template generator](/omr/net/generate-template/) using [ImagesPaths](https://apireference.aspose.com/omr/net/aspose.omr.generation/globalpagesettings/fields/imagespaths) parameter of the [global page settings](https://apireference.aspose.com/omr/net/aspose.omr.generation/globalpagesettings).
+Full paths to all images used in the form must be [provided to the template generator](/omr/net/generate-template/images/).

 ### Required properties